Monuments in Mitrovica: Xhafer Deva house

-Even though it has been declared a cultural monument and despite its architectural and historical value, no one has cared for it.
+Even though it has been declared a cultural monument and despite its architectural and historical value.
 It was once the pride of Mitrovica.
 Representatives of the cultural heritage center in Mitrovica plan to restore the building at a cost of about 150,000 euros, after which the cultural heritage center of Mitrovica will be based there, some rooms will turn to a museum for Xhafer Deva and his family, and the municipality will have rooms to host international guests.

+The building has been renovated from 2022 to 2024 by the Kurti government at a cost of over half a million euros.
+Since December 2024, the renovation has been completed and the Minister of Culture Hajrulla Çeku has shared photos on Facebook, presenting the project as one of the successes of the Ministry of Culture, Youth and Sport.